Lettuce Wrap Burgers

 A meat thermometer will also be helpful to have!

 We used our favorite ButcherBox Ground Beef in this recipe.
-We enjoy their ground beef multiple times a week in healthier dishes like this Taco Pasta, Taco Salad and this delish Lasagna Soup!
+We enjoy their ground beef multiple times a week in healthier dishes like this Taco Pasta, Taco Salad, and this delish Lasagna Soup!

 ButcherBox is awesome because they deliver super high quality meat right to your door.
-It arrives completely frozen so you can just defrost & cook as needed!
+It arrives completely frozen, so you can just defrost & cook as needed!

 Their ground beef is 100% grass fed and grass finished.
-It’s an 85/15 blend which is perfect for burgers, soups, stews, and everything in between!
+It’s an 85/15 blend, which is perfect for burgers, soups, stews, and everything in between!

 How to Make Lettuce Wrap Burgers

-- Divide mixture into 8 even portions and form into even patties.
+- Combine ground beef, pepper, salt and garlic powder.
+Divide into 8 even portions and form into even patties.
+Cook burgers over medium heat for 4-5 minutes on each side.

 - About 1 minute before they’re finished cooking, add cheese and cover until melted.